 Small changes to your Will can be accommodated by writing a Codicil, which is a legal document that needs to be signed and dated by you and two witnesses.

+Remember that a Codicil is a completely separate document from a Will.
 The Codicil should be stored with your Will but mustn't be attached, as this could invalidate both documents.